Overdue Invoices Are Not Always a Payment Problem

 Why is my invoice overdue even though I sent it on time?

 Often because of a structural failure: the contact left, the invoice hit an unmonitored inbox, or a portal rejected it for a missing field.
-Timing does not fix a delivery problem.
+Sending on time does not fix a delivery problem the customer never sees.

 What is the difference between behavioral and structural late invoices?

-Behavioral means the customer got the invoice and has not paid.
+Behavioral means the customer got the invoice and has not paid yet.
 Structural means something broke before they could pay.
-Each needs a different action.
+Each needs a different action, and a reminder only helps the behavioral case.

 How does Monk find delivery failures?

-Monk submits into 600+ AP portals, validates field and format rules, and catches rejected submissions immediately so they can be fixed and resubmitted.
+Monk submits into AP portals, validates field and format rules, and catches rejected submissions immediately so they can be fixed and resubmitted rather than sitting unseen in a queue.

 Does sending more reminders reduce overdue invoices?

 Not when the cause is structural.
-Triaging the root cause first, then following up only on genuine slow payers, works better.
+Triaging the root cause first, then following up only on genuine slow payers, works better and protects the customer relationship.

 How effective is Monk's follow-up on real slow payers?

-Its context-aware outreach is 24% more effective than dunning, and Monk resolves 90%+ of invoices without escalation.
+Its context-aware outreach ingests the context of each conversation and is 24% more effective than standard dunning, and Monk resolves 88.2% of invoices without escalation.

-Ready to triage your aging report?
+Ready to triage your aging report and turn revenue into cash?
 Book a demo.